-The pre-kindergarten year in the woodshop is one that is full of exploration, fun collaborations among students and teacher, and the beginning steps of what is known as "hand-craft."
+The pre-Kindergarten year in the woodshop is one that is full of exploration, fun collaborations among students and teachers, and the beginning steps of what is known as "hand-craft."
 One objective is for the students to become comfortable and skilled at utilizing the coping saw.
 This basic tool is a cornerstone tool within the program and one that a student will use throughout their entire DCD woodshop career.
-Additional goals and objectives are to gradually learn how to sustain focus and effort, establish an ongoing sense of curiosity for woodworking, and start to develop a sense of ownership for one's project.
+Additionally, we use bit braces, screwdrivers, files, sandpaper, and wood glue to foster foundational skills.
+Other goals and objectives are to gradually learn how to sustain focus and effort, establish an ongoing sense of curiosity for woodworking, and start to develop a sense of ownership for one's project.
 Students learn how to work in a slow, methodical approach while at the benches.
 Working in a safe and thoughtful manner is stressed throughout the year as well as being kind, supportive, and thoughtful toward classmates.
-Projects are simple in design with the emphasis placed on discovering and learning about both the wonderment of wood as a material and the basic skills needed to manipulate wood to achieve the desired form.
-Several projects, such as Peppy the Penguin, Bogie the Bear, and seasonal shapes, are made during the course of the school year.
+Projects are simple in design with the emphasis placed on discovering and learning about both the wonderment of wood as an expressive material and the basic skills needed to manipulate wood to achieve the desired form.